stone-payments/.github/README.md

-# Public `.github` repository
+# Welcome to Stone Co.

-GitHub Index Stone Enterprise Companies and Stone Co.
-Guidelines.
+This repository contains the Stone Co. guidelines and the `.github` repository, which generates the public documentation for GitHub.

 ## Stone Co.
 Guidelines